ZhixinYin/DeiT-Reproduction/README.md

 # DeiT Paper Reproduction(2021)

 ## Introduction
 This project reproduces the original DeiT architecture as described in the original paper.
-The purpose of this project is to check if DeiT helps ViT architecture converge faster.
+The purpose of this project is to check if DeiT helps ViT converge faster.

 ## Architecture Summary
 | Stage                   | Layer                | Type                | Parameters                    | Output Shape  |